gonapps/daostack/docs/README.md

 This is an open source project ([GPL licence](https://github.com/daostack/daostack/blob/master/LICENSE)).
 PRs are welcome but please first consult with the [Contribution guide](https://github.com/daostack/daostack/blob/master/CONTRIBUTING.md).
 Join us on [Slack](https://daostack.slack.com/)!

+## Contributing to Arc Docs
+Same as above, with the following extra rules:
+* All docs are `.md` files that live under `docs/`.
+* Please work in branches that start with `doc` (example: `doc-gen`).
+* In case of missing or incorrect documentation please open an issue with the label `documentation`, indicating the file, line number and any extra details.